imightexist/InstallBetterVM/README.md

 # Note
-This is the public version of the script
+This is the public version of the script.
+1.2.9 is used on linux versions because it uses mkcvm, but 1.2.10 is used on the windows version.

 # InstallBetterVM